University of the Sunshine Coast

 At UniCentral, students live in shared apartments with other international students and at least one Australian student.
 Each apartment includes four lockable private bedrooms, each with its own bathroom, study area, two built-in wardrobes, private telephone and internet connection (additional charges for usage) and free intranet service to the university.
 The common areas of each apartment include laundry facilities, a fully equipped kitchen, lounge with dining furniture, and outdoor furniture in either a balcony or courtyard setting.
 The complex includes a 25-meter lap pool, floodlit tennis/basketball court, recreation pavilion, game room and central barbeque area.

 Students may choose to study abroad either for a semester or for a full academic year.
 The USC academic year begins in February and ends in November of the same year.
 The first semester runs from mid-February to late June.
 The second semester starts in mid-July and ends in late November.
 Before classes begin, study abroad participants will have a one week orientation program in country.

 See the USC Academic Calendar (semester based) for important dates.

 Billing for study abroad at USC follows the regular Millersville billing cycle.
 Bills are sent out and due to MU on the customary schedule.

 Students pay Millersville University tuition, a USC program charge, and general fees directly to MU.
 Room and board are separate and are a student's individual financial responsibility.
 There is an additional non-refundable, non-transferable MU program participation fee and application fee paid directly to Millersville, due at the time of application.

-Below is an estimated worksheet of costs for the Spring 2015 semester at USC.
+Below is an estimated worksheet of costs for the Fall 2015 semester at USC.